Amin7410/FailSafe-Fact-Checking/docs/WHITEPAPER.md

 2.  **The Researcher:** Provides raw data.
 3.  **The Skeptic:** Explicitly designed to suppress **"H-Neurons"**.
     *   *Reference:* **"H-Neurons: On the Existence, Impact, and Origin of Hallucination-Associated Neurons in LLMs" (Gao et al., Tsinghua University, 12/2025)**.
 This research found that specific neurons (<0.1%) are responsible for hallucinations.
 The "Skeptic" persona acts as a behavioral inhibition mechanism to suppress these neurons.
+    *   *Parsimony Integration:* The Skeptic operates on **Occam's Razor**, rejecting complex conspiracies in favor of simpler explanations.

 ### 2. The Problem: Snowball Hallucination
 **The Reality:** When an LLM makes a small error early in a generation, it tends to fabricate further details to rationalize that error (**Self-consistency hallucination**).